 This is what sea buckthorn oil can do for your skin:

-- ensures a smooth feeling on the skin
+- ensures a supple skin feeling

-Bottom Line: Use facial oils in combination with serum to unleash their full potential!
+Conclusion: Use facial oils in combination with serum to unleash their full potential!

 Wishing you all the best,

-PS: In Part 2 of the Face Oils series, I go into detail about whether oils moisturize the skin .
+PS: In part 2 of the “Oils for the Face” series, I will address in detail the question of whether oils moisturize the skin .

 - Lin, Tzu-Kai et al. “Anti-Inflammatory and Skin Barrier Repair Effects of Topical Application of Some Plant Oils.”
 International journal of molecular sciences vol. 19.1 70.
-27 Dec 2017, doi:10.3390/ijms19010070
+27 Dec.
+2017, doi:10.3390/ijms19010070

 - Zielińska, Aleksandra, and Izabela Nowak.
 “Abundance of active ingredients in sea-buckthorn oil.”
 Lipids in health and disease vol. 16.1 95.
-19 May 2017, doi:10.1186/s12944-017-0469-7
+May 19, 2017, doi:10.1186/s12944-017-0469-7

-- Koskovac M, Cupara S, Kipic M, Barjaktarevic A, Milovanovic O, Kojicic K, Markovic M. Sea Buckthorn Oil—A Valuable Source for Cosmeceuticals. cosmetics 2017; 4(4):40. https://doi.org/10.3390/cosmetics4040040
+- Koskovac M, Cupara S, Kipic M, Barjaktarevic A, Milovanovic O, Kojicic K, Markovic M. Sea Buckthorn Oil—A Valuable Source for Cosmeceuticals.
+Cosmetics.
+2017; 4(4):40. https://doi.org/10.3390/cosmetics4040040

 - Angelo, Giana.
 Ph.D “Essential Fatty Acids and Skin Health.”
 Linus Pauling Institute, Oregon State University, Feb 2012, https://lpi.oregonstate.edu/mic/health-disease/skin-health/essential-fatty-acids